Sexual assault of migrants from Latin America to the United States: Violence Against Women Act of 1994

 The Violence Against Women Act of 1994 was signed into law by President Clinton on September 13, 1994.
 The goal of this act, through Section 1154, was to allow battered immigrant women and their children, as well as parents of abused children, the right to “self-petition” for permanent legal residency status, which eliminated the need of the citizen spouse to file such petition.
 For the next few years the VAWA of 1994 was one way in which the United States government aimed to protect immigrant women, but it was not until 2000 when improvements were made to this legislation.
 The Battered Immigrant Women Protection Act of 2000 (VAWA 2000) was introduced to further protect and provide a different type of immigrant relief for immigrant women who experienced violent crimes, sexual assault and trafficking.

-This revision to the VAWA of 1994 included the addition of “U” and “T” visas, which were introduced by the Victims of Trafficking and Violence Protection Act of 2000.
-The “U” visas aim to protect eligible noncitizen victims of violent crimes as long as they demonstrate willingness to “assist in the investigation or prosecution of criminal offense ”by providing them and their eligible family members work authorization permits."
-The “T” visas aim to protect noncitizen victims of “severe” forms of human trafficking.
+This revision to the VAWA of 1994 included the addition of "U" and "T" visas, which were introduced by the Victims of Trafficking and Violence Protection Act of 2000.
+The "U" visas aim to protect eligible noncitizen victims of violent crimes as long as they demonstrate willingness to "assist in the investigation or prosecution of criminal offense "by providing them and their eligible family members work authorization permits."
+The “T” visas aim to protect noncitizen victims of "severe" forms of human trafficking.
 As defined by the VAWA of 2000, severe forms of human trafficking include:

-“(1) sex trafficking in which a commercial sex act is induced by fraud, force, coercion, or in which the victim is younger than 18 years of age, or (2) the recruitment, harboring, transportation, provision, or obtaining of a person for labor or services, through use of force, fraud, or coercion for the purpose of subjection to involuntary servitude or slavery.”
-These visas provide victims with deferred action, meaning it protects them from removal, and also provides them with a work permit, while those with “Bona fide T-visas can benefit from other resources such as cash assistance, food stamps, and job training.
+These visas provide victims with deferred action, meaning it protects them from removal, and also provides them with a work permit, while those with "bona fide T-visas" can benefit from other resources such as cash assistance, food stamps, and job training.